tliron/creel/README.md

     java -jar creel.jar

-By default it will look for a file called `creel.properties`.
+By default it will look for a file called `creel.properties` in the current directory.
 Here's a simple example:

+    destination=lib/jars

     module.1.group=com.github.sommeri
     module.1.name=less4j